mui/material-ui/docs/src/pages/components/autocomplete/autocomplete.md

 However, if you intend to use it for a [combo box](#combo-box) like experience (an enhanced version of a select element) we recommend setting `selectOnFocus`.

 {{"demo": "pages/components/autocomplete/FreeSolo.js"}}

+### Free solo with explicit text

+Sometimes you want to make explicit to the user that he/she can add whatever value he/she wants.

+{{"demo": "pages/components/autocomplete/FreeSoloCreateOption.js"}}

+### Free solo to open a Dialog

+You could also create dialog when the user wants to add a new value.

+{{"demo": "pages/components/autocomplete/FreeSoloCreateOptionDialog.js"}}

 ## Grouped